lrc-se/bth-sg-server/README.md

 #### Configurability

 A central tenet of the S&G server is the ability to easily change its behavior through configuration settings.
-This applies both to the main *config.json* file, which exposes a wide range of options, and to the various factory functions, which typically accept one or more option objects that can be used to further fine-tune the workings of the application.
+This applies both to the main configuration file, which exposes a wide range of options, and to the various factory functions, which typically accept one or more option objects that can be used to further fine-tune the workings of the application.

-The existence of the `sg-startup` module is a logical consequence of this, as well as the testability concerns outlined above, putting more power in the hands of the developer without the need to delve deeper into the code.
+The existence of the `sg-setup` module is a logical consequence of this, as well as the testability concerns outlined above, putting more power in the hands of the developer without the need to delve deeper into the code.
 On a higher level, the file-based configuration, including custom wordlist files, provides a simple way to set up the main server and should suffice in the typical use case.